Call-Me-AJ-01/Weather-Detection-Using-API-Python/README.md

-# Weather-Detection-Using-API-Python
+# Voice-Based-Weather-Detection-Using-API-Python

 ### Gives Details About The Weather Condition Of Your Current Location Using Your IP Address and The Information Of Weather Condition is Done via Voice

-## Note : Get an API Key Of Any Weather API From Internet That Supports Python3.x
+### Note : Get the Key Of Weather API From openweathermap website and paste the API Key in 'line no : 40'

 ## Tested Platform : Windows

 ## Required Packages